-A. No. If you have nonexempt employees that you supervise, all overtime for them must be reported to Human Resources through the monthly Comp Time Report.
+A. No. If you have nonexempt employees that you supervise, all overtime for them must be reported to Human Resources through Internet Native Banner (see previous question and answer).
 Supervisors are not authorized to handle overtime in any other manner.

 Q. My supervisor has me scheduled to work more than forty hours (40) this week.
-He want us to handle this within the Department and not it on a monthly Comp Time Report.
+He wants us to handle this within the Department and not record it on Internet Native Banner (INB).
 Can he do this?

-A. It depends, are you exempt from the FLSA or nonexempt?
+A. It depends.
+Are you exempt from the FLSA or nonexempt?
 If exempt, it is appropriate to keep the record of the comp time within the department.
 If nonexempt, it is not appropriate.
-All overtime for nonexempt employees must be reported to Human Resources through the monthly Comp Time Report.
+All overtime for nonexempt employees must be reported to Human Resources through Internet Native Banner (INB).
 Supervisors are not authorized to handle overtime in any other manner.

 Compensatory time used to cover the time the university is closed during Christmas break:

 Q. Will I have to save all my vacation days to cover the time the university is closed at Christmas break?